Quantum Relationship: Keeping Your Love Connected

 In trying to reset the downward spiral of the relationship cycle, it may be helpful to pause and not be reactive.

 Take a moment before criticizing or defending and ask yourself, “Does this really matter?”
 If it doesn’t, you can choose to let it go and create a very different reality.
 Again, this is an energy shifter.

 The common expression “You can’t change the other person” appears sensible when a relationship is in turmoil.
 But from the quantum view of inseparability, if you change some aspect of yourself, it will necessarily affect your partner, because you’re both as connected as our quantum particles.

-This post was excerpted from Mel’s new book, The Possibility Principle: How Quantum physics Can Improve the Way You Think, Live and Love Sep.
-2017 (Sounds True)
+This post was excerpted from Mel’s book, The Possibility Principle: How Quantum physics Can Improve the Way You Think, Live and Love Sep.
+2017 (Sounds True).
+Listen to the podcast